-You can use your Starling account just like any other high street bank.
-Starling send you a MasterCard debit card for day to day spending.
+You can use your Starling account just like any other high street bank, via a unique-looking MasterCard debit card for day to day spending.

-Direct debits and standing orders can be set up and managed from the app.
-Your salary can be paid directly into the account or you can move money in from another account.
+Additionally, direct debits and standing orders can all be set up and managed from the app.
+You can either have your salary paid directly into the account or move money in from another account.

 The Starling Bank card

 With Starling, you get a cool looking ‘portrait’ card.
-It functions exactly the same as a normal card but you are now an avocado eating, hipster, millennial – or at least you look like one.
+It functions exactly the same as a normal card, but you’re now an avocado-eating, hipster- millennial – or at least you look like one.
 It is a challenger bank after all, so the card has to stand out a little!

 Your card should arrive in a few days and mine only took 2 days to be in my hands.
-From the time your new starling card arrives you have complete control.
-You activate your new card via the app and if you ever lose your card you can deactivate it here too.
+From the time your new Starling card arrives, you have complete control.
+You simply activate your new card via the app and if you ever lose your card you can deactivate (lock) it here too.

 Using your Starling Bank card abroad

 Handily, Starling bank cards have been designed with travel in mind.
 When you spend money abroad, Starling doesn’t add any commission, so you only pay the MasterCard exchange rate.

 In addition, Starling doesn’t charge ATM fees for withdrawing your cash abroad, making Starling one of the top-rated debit cards for travelling.

 Plus, you can send money to accounts in over 37 countries and 19 different currencies directly from within the app.